codeaches/codeaches.github.io/_posts/2018-11-08-Spring Boot Actuator-Override default DB health check parameters.md

 ```

 ### Change the default URL of actuator endpoint
-Change the default url of health check from "/actuator/health" to "/myapphealth" by overriding the default values in `application.properties`
+Change the default url of health check from `http://localhost:8080/actuator/health` to `http://localhost:8080/myapphealth` by overriding management end points in `application.properties`

 `src/main/resources/application.properties`